Biden attends mass at St. Matthew the Apostle ahead of inauguration

-Though he supports abortion and other actions that go against church doctrine, Biden has said his Catholic faith has given him hope during the darkest times in his life, especially after his wife and young daughter were killed in a car accident just days before he became a U.S. senator in 1973.
+Though he supports abortion rights and other actions that go against church doctrine, Biden has said his Catholic faith has given him hope during the darkest times in his life, especially after his wife and young daughter were killed in a car accident just days before he became a U.S. senator in 1973.

 “Faith sees best in the dark," he said in a campaign ad last year.